“To be Christian is to be Catholic.”

 It’s one thing to say, “Small world.”
 It’s another thing entirely to discover that your own family’s heritage existed right under your nose your entire life, unbeknownst to you, until exactly the moment you were ready to see it.

 This isn’t a fairy tale, by any means.
 I didn’t know my maternal ancestors because my mom was almost killed by her parents when she was an infant.
 Fear, silence, and secrecy reigned in my family for a long time, and to an extent still does.
-My mother’s family is not the Catholic bulwark of the (Irish-)American stereotype.
+My mother’s family is not the Catholic bulwark of the (Irish- or Italian-)American stereotype.
 And the larger story of Black Catholicism is not pretty, free of America’s racism, or quite yet fully realized.

 But I’m glad to know now that it’s my story.
 My hope.
 My dream.
 My goal to reach for and claim, alongside Black saints, Black popes, and regular old Black Catholic nobodies who simply long for the “universal ideal.”

 When I committed to joining the Catholic Church—to wanting not just the uncontroversial basics of Church history and theology, but the substance and source of it—I didn’t know I would find so much Black history within it.
 But it only makes sense.
 The Catholic Church is catholic.